jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/openstack/access.rst

    **Do not** use ``source /etc/platform/openrc``.

 #.
-Set the CLI context to the StarlingX OpenStack Cloud Application and set up
+Set the CLI context to the |prod-os| Cloud Application and set up
    OpenStack admin credentials:

    ::